Disaster Preparedness: Emergency Bags in Japan

 It is suggested that you pack the heavier goods near the backpack's rear (the part closest to you when you are wearing it).
 This will make carrying the backpack easier and less taxing on your body.

-Pack enough clothes for at least one complete change of clothes (socks, underwear, shirt and pants.)
+Pack enough clothing for at least one complete change — including a pair of socks, underwear, a shirt, and a pair of pants.

 Pack dry food with a long shelf life such as instant ramen, dehydrated food, canned foods, or snacks (that also have a long shelf life).
 If the aforementioned items prove to be too bulky and difficult to carry, an alternative would be energy bars such as Calorie Mate (easy to find at stores) or possibly Datrex Food Bars (used by the military for survival situations.)